NullArray/RootHelper/README.md

 roothelper.sh done
 ```

 And you're set.
-The credit for the other scripts/tools go to the original authots.
+The credit for the other scripts/tools go to the original authors.

 https://github.com/rebootuser/LinEnum

 https://github.com/PenturaLabs/Linux_Exploit_Suggester

 https://github.com/pentestmonkey/unix-privesc-check